SpencerPresley/COSC425-DATA/additional_information/_guides/_python_install.md

     python3 script.py
     ```

-- If none of the above works, and you're sure you have python 3.12 installed, you can use the following command to run a python script:
+- If none of the above works, and you're sure you have python 3.12 installed (you can check this by running the command `which python3.12`), you can use the following command to run a python script:

     ```bash
     python3.12 script.py